psyked/bootstrapvalidator/README.md

 * Built from scratch.
 The code is solid and clean
 * 17 built-in [validators](#validators)
 * Cannot find the validator you need?
 Don't worry, it is easy to [write new validator](#write-new-validator)
+* Show feedback icons based on field validity
+* Support Ajax in both validator and form submission

 ## Required